Risk 360

 The gang’s common goal was to earn enough money to escape the law and settle down.
 However, this didn’t mean that making money ought to come out of the gang’s safety.

-Dutch’s increasing materialism and infatuation with money during the game might be compared to inadequate risk management techniques.
+Dutch’s increasing materialism and infatuation with money during the game might be compared to inadequate risk mitigations techniques.
 At first, he put the gang’s overall welfare first (as evidenced by the time the whole gang puts their lives in danger to save John’s son Jack Marston).
 But during game, he became entirely focused on himself and lost sight of the serious risks that his choices and actions posed.
 As a result, he abandoned John, Abigail, Arthur, and other gang members, in the event of near death incidents.

 Dangers of prioritising Short-term gains over Sustainable growth